redkubes/quickstart/README.md

 Make sure you tear down any resources you provisioned manually before running the destroy command.

 Run `terraform destroy -auto-approve` to remove all resources without prompting for confirmation.

+## Local deployment (comming soon)

+Next to the quickstarts for running Otomi in your public cloud of choice, you can also run Otomi locally on your machine using [kind](https://kind.sigs.k8s.io/)